 The Goals of Employee Internet Monitoring Software

-Software for monitoring internet activity has a variety of potential functions depending on the needs of your organization.
+Internet monitoring software has a variety of potential functions depending on the needs of your organization.

-Monitoring internet activity allows you to see how much time an employee spends on the internet during the work day.
-The purpose behind tracking employee productivity is clear - you can’t improve what you don’t measure.
+Monitoring network activity with an internet monitoring tool allows you to see how much time an employee spends on the internet during the work day.
+The purpose behind tracking employee productivity is clear – you can’t improve what you don’t measure.

-Employee Internet monitoring reports provide a valuable data-informed baseline to manage employee productivity by measuring project progress and employee output alongside trends in their Internet browsing habits.
+Employee Internet monitoring tools include reports that provide a valuable data-informed baseline to manage productivity by measuring project progress and employee output alongside trends in their Internet browsing habits.

-Employee Internet monitoring reports can act as an important tool in conjunction with other metrics when addressing employee productivity during coaching or performance reviews.
+Employee Internet monitoring reports can act as an important performance monitoring tool in conjunction with other metrics when addressing productivity concerns during coaching or performance reviews.

 One of the key benefits of implementing software to monitor online activity is that you can collect the data you need to make informed decisions when managing your employees, giving you another avenue for staying in touch with trends in your workforce during moments where you cannot always be there in person.

-Aside from understanding the non-work browsing habits of your workforce, tracking employee web activity with employee monitoring software can give you insights into how your employees interact with the devices on your networks with reports for not only Internet usage but software application usage as well.
+Tracking employee web activity with employee internet monitoring software gives you insights into how your employees interact with the devices on your networks with reports for not only Internet usage but software application usage as well.